An AbacusEducalc.net - HP Calculator

 RPN - HP Exclusive Technology

 RPN or Reverse Polish Notation is an efficient data entry method that eliminates the need to enter parentheses in equations, has been a favorite of HP calculator fans for more than 30 years, and it remains alive and well at HP.
-Access on-line HP RPN Emulator.

-In the 1920's, Jan Lukasiewicz developed a formal logic system which allowed mathematical expressions to be specified without parentheses by placing the operators before (prefix notation) or after (postfix notation) the operands.
-For example the (infix notation) expression
+In the 1920’s, Jan Lukasiewicz developed a formal logic system which allowed mathematical expressions to be specified without parentheses by placing the operators before (prefix notation) or after (postfix notation) the operands.

 Prefix notation also came to be known as Polish Notation in honor of Lukasiewicz.
 HP adjusted the postfix notation for a calculator keyboard, added a stack to hold the operands and functions to reorder the stack.
 HP dubbed the result Reverse Polish Notation (RPN) also in honor of Lukasiewicz.